Unifying 23 microsites into one scalable design system

 Foundations

-We organized color, type, spacing, border, shadow, and motion into semantic tokens (e.g., brand/background, content/primary, action/hover) mapped to primitives for easy theming.
-This lets teams swap brand palettes or seasonal skins without changing component logic.
+We defined foundation layers that made the system predictable and themeable across microsites.
+Using design tokens, we organized color, type, spacing, border, shadow, and motion into semantic tokens (e.g., brand/background, content/primary, action/hover) mapped to primitives for easy theming.
+This approach allows teams to swap brand palettes without modifying component logic.

 Created semantic tokens themed by surface color, applied consistently across text, icons, borders, forms, and other UI elements for scalability.